 - data-driven

-Gymshark made speed its superpower.
+Gymshark made speed its competitive advantage.

 3. Prioritize Fabrics and Fit Over Everything Else